How We Work

 Building Toward Independence

-The COE should be designed so you own more of it every month.
+The CoE should be designed so ownership becomes clearer every month.

 What Success Looks Like

-At 4–6 months: Multiple cohort cycles completed with measurable outcomes.
+At 4–6 months: Multiple cycles completed with measurable outcomes.
 Working tools and prototypes in the hands of real teams.
-A backlog of defined initiatives your delivery teams can pick up.
-Trained alumni helping bring the next people along.
-An internal leader running the program.
+A backlog of defined initiatives with a clear implementation path.
+Trained alumni or operators helping bring the next people along.

 The real measure: does the customer get a better, more consistent experience because the work behind it actually flows?